Yuhan-Fei/SMRTnet/README.md

 | C1=NC2=NC(=NC(=C2N1)N)N | GGACAUAUAAUCGCGUGGAUAUGGCACGCAAGUUUCUACCGGGCACCGUAAAUGUCCGAUUAUGUCC | (((((((((..(((...)))..))))))))) | 1 |
 | c12c(ncnc1N)[nH]cn2 | GGACAUAUAAUCGCGUGGAUAUGGCACGCAAGUUUCUACCGGGCACCGUAAAUGUCCGAUUAUGUCC | (.(((((.((((.(.....)))))))))).) | 0 |

 Users can use do_benchmark or do_test to run the data.

-### :pushpin: Format of input RNA target for inference:
+### :pushpin: Datasets for inference:

 The length of RNA should ≥31nt, and the sequence length should equal to the structure length.
 Data are split by tab and ignore the first header row.

 | RNA  | Sequence | Structure |
 |-----------------|-------------|-------------|
 | MYC_IRES | GUGGGGGCUUCGCCUCUGGCCCAGCCCUCAC | (((((((((..(((...)))..))))))))) |

 Users can use do_ensemble or do_infer to run the data.

 ## Usage